 Iterative Keyboard Building Tutorial

-Building a custom keyboard means wiring key switches to a microcontroller board, which in turn connects to the computer via USB.
+Building a custom ergonomic keyboard means wiring key switches to a microcontroller board, which in turn connects to the computer via USB.
 Unlike other articles, we rapid prototype here, meaning starting with a very simple working keyboard, and then going further.
 What we need is:

 A switch is the thing under the keycap that does the clicking, with the button on top (blue) and two pins on the bottom (copper).